 - Figures uploaded will not be published but will be reviewed during adjudication.

-- If you are not selected to present an oral presentation, you may be offered an opportunity to present in a shorter format.
+- If you are not selected to present an oral presentation, you will be offered an electronic display opportunity.

 - During the submission process, authors must specify if the abstract was accepted elsewhere and include the date, location and event.
 This does not disqualify an abstract from being selected.